(Ericaceae)

 Pinesap (Monotropa hypopitys)

-Pinesaps neither need nor have chlorophyll, instead parasitizing the roots of conifers.
-The all-red flower shoots are easy to notice on the forest floor.
+Pinesaps neither need nor have chlorophyll, being parasites.
+They live underground and steal nutrition from certain soil fungi which, in turn, maintain a mutually beneficial relationship with tree roots.
+In the summer, pinesaps push up all-red flower shoots that are easy to spot on the forest floor.
 As I watched in August 2021, a wild bee visited a pinesap shoot, so apparently their reproductive strategy is more conventional than their strategy for obtaining energy.

 Green-Flower Wintergreen (Pyrola chlorantha)